 In the simplest sense, procurement is the management of purchasing and everything involved with acquiring third-party goods and services.
 It deals with the brokering of trade agreements.
 It looks for ways to secure products at the lowest price.
 It makes sure purchased goods make it safely to the premises.
 It counts the cash.
-And it vets vendors for reliability.

-So it should be clear why procurement is so important.
+So, it should be clear why procurement is so important.
 Without a dedicated department for acquiring goods, operations would stall.
 Project managers would need to make their own arrangements, and this opens the door for errors, losses and delays.
 The question is: what makes digital procurement different?
 Why has it become a buzzword for businesses?

 The Relentless Rise of Digital